GNOME/orca/docs/user-extensions.md

 `self.controller` on the `Extension` base class.
 The controller provides access to all of Orca's settings and its commands, both bound and unbound.

-The following in-process "internal" wrappers should be used in user extensions to avoid making actual D-Bus calls:
+Please note: User extensions should only rely on the API documented here.
+Public Python functions in Orca are intended only for Orca's own use.
+These functions may change or be removed as Orca's internals change.
+In-process helper functions whose names end in `_internal()` are the only supported way for user extensions to reach Orca functionality.

 ### `present_message_internal(message)`